-Outdoor learning with Forest Schools
+Outdoor Learning with Forest School sessions

 Forest school activities put the learner at the heart of the learning experience and give girls opportunities to engage with the rich diversity of the outdoors and develop confidence through risk taking in a safe environment and with appropriate support.

-Forest school sessions start in the Nursery School and continue through to Year 6 with our accredited Forest School teacher Mrs West.
+Forest school sessions start in the Pre-School and continue through to Year 6 with our accredited Forest School specialist Mrs West.
 The girls venture outside in all weathers and head down to make shelters, light fires and use tools as well as to look at the seasons and lifecycles.
 Lessons often support all areas of the curriculum and girls get hands-on outside with science and nature activities.
 The girls have made waterproof shelters and tried them out during storms, have lit fires and made hot chocolate in the freezing cold.

 Forest school activities increase self-esteem, self-confidence and resilience.
 Girls are taught skills to negotiate and problem solve, build friendships and develop communication skills.
 Fire is a part of our forest school learning and the school has a specially constructed outdoor fire pit area where the girls learn how to manage and build a fire appropriately.
-At Portsmouth High Junior School girls make the most of spacious outdoor grounds and increase their knowledge and understanding of the environment.
+At Portsmouth High Prep School girls make the most of spacious outdoor grounds and increase their knowledge and understanding of the environment.